Foundation course in family therapy

-This course involves one year's part-time study and builds upon participant's knowledge, theory and practice from their chosen professional background.
+This course involves one year's part-time study and builds upon a participant's knowledge, theory and practice from their chosen professional background.
 Its key focus is on developing professionals as 'self-reflexive thinkers' and enhances their therapeutic skills when working with vulnerable individuals, families and couples.

 This exciting programme examines the theory, evidence base and practical application of Family Therapy across a range of different work contexts.